demisjohn/ASML_JobCreator/README.md

 - **Download the latest _ASML_JobCreator_ package** at [GitHub > ASML_JobCreator > Releases](https://github.com/demisjohn/ASML_JobCreator/releases)
    - Extract the ZIP into a directory of your choice, and open/run an Example file with the Python IDE

+- Obtain the Defaults.py file from your tool's manager - this file must be created using a text-exported job file from your tool.

 # Usage

-Example usage, to export a text file for import into ASML PAS stepper system via `pas_recipe_import`.
+The following shows example usage, to export a text file via Python, for import into ASML PAS stepper system via `pas_recipe_import`.

 Edit the appropriate *Example* file to your needs and execute the script with your Python interpreter.

 The text file produced can be copied to your ASML PAS system.
 On the system, execute the converter `pas_recipe_import` (with appropriate arguments) to generate the binary file that can be loaded into the PAS "*Job Definition*" GUI for further editing or the "*Task Streaming Queue*" for usage.
+Note that the text files must be placed in a specific directory on the system for the converter to locate them.

 For help on a command: after importing module and creating Job object, use commands like: